01binary/motor_response/README.md

 # DC Motor Characterization Tool

+If you are using DC motors which can only be controlled by PWM velocity commands rather than sophisticated servos with built-in controller that accepts position commands, you will need a way to control them.

 The `sample` utility in this package will help you record the response of a DC motor to a sequence of step inputs so that the resulting data can be used to mathematically model the motor and determine the PID gains which can be used to control it.

 Once the PID gains are determined, the `tune` utility will let you use the same fixture to send commands to the motor and verify it responds as expected, while changing PID gains on the fly.

-> Both utilities require an installation of ROS (Robot Operating System) but the characterization and tuning can be performed by moving a robot arm in a simulator and watching a real robot arm respond.
+> Both utilities require an installation of ROS (Robot Operating System) but the advantage is that both step input and test commands can be sent directly from 3D simulation running in **RViz**, enabling you to move the simulated robot arm and watch how the real thing responds.

 ## Background